featurist/pogoscript/_posts/2013-12-07-concurrency-patterns.md

                 console.log (ex)
         }?

+We call `block ()` with the `!` operator because we want to catch and display any errors if it throws any.
 At least then we know if one of our fire and forget calls failed.

     fork
         fs.write file 'a.txt' 'some text'!